KaspianMeri/PZ-Mod-Order/README.md

 4. Launch Project Zomboid.

 This file contains the recommended mod load order for the collection.
 Feel free to edit it as you like

+!Back up your existing file if you want to preserve your current mod order!